Differences Between Fall Restraint and Fall Arrest Systems

 Personal fall arrest systems arrest a fall through the use of Height Safety PPE equipment.
 This can include:

-These systems utilise Roof anchor point systems , lanyards, rope lines and pole straps in the personal fall arrest setup, however the harness in particular is of critical importance.
+These systems utilise Roof anchor point systems, lanyards, rope lines and pole straps in the personal fall arrest setup, however the harness in particular is of critical importance.
 A full body harness has the power to stop even the most dangerous falls.
 The fall arrest line is attached to the point on the harness that will provide the most appropriate protection for the situation.
-A full body harness must be worn at all times when working in fall arrest under Australian standards and must be comfortable for the worker to wear all day.
+A full body harness must be worn at all times when working in fall arrest under Australian/ New Zealand standards and must be comfortable for the worker to wear all day.

 An overhead rail system is used when working above machinery or for façade access.
 When a retracting lifeline is attached, it prevents the worker from falling and ensures they remain in a restraint position.

 An individual arrest system must only be used when circumstances do not permit a higher level of control.
-They rely on workers to take safety into their own hands, and require thorough checks and testing before each use.
+These systems rely on the workers to take safety into their own hands and require thorough checks and testing before each use.

 Height Services New Zealand are one of the leading height safety services companies in New Zealand offering a range of Fall Arrest and Fall Restraint systems as well as installation and certification services.